munificent/craftinginterpreters/book/closures.md

 ^code init-upvalue-count (1 before, 1 after)

-In the compiler, we add a field for its upvalue array:
+In the compiler, we add a field for the upvalue array:

 ^code upvalues-array (1 before, 1 after)

 For simplicity, I gave it a fixed size.
-The `OP_GET_UPVALUE` and `OP_SET_UPVALUE` instructions encode an upvalue index using a single byte operand, so there's a restriction on how many a function can have.
+The `OP_GET_UPVALUE` and `OP_SET_UPVALUE` instructions encode an upvalue index using a single byte operand, so there's a restriction on how many upvalues a function can have -- how many unique variables it can close over.
 Given that, we can afford a static array that large.
-We also need to make sure the compiler doesn't overflow that limit:
+We also need to make sure the compiler doesn't overflow that
+limit:

 ^code too-many-upvalues (5 before, 1 after)